ReadonlykeysThe keys of the dictionary.

 The result is in canonical form.

-of a rule matches, it is replaced by its rhs
+if the lhs of a rule matches, it is replaced by its rhs.

 Note applicable to canonical and non-canonical expressions.